najuzilu/MITx-6.00.1x/Week 6 - Algorithmic Complexity/README.md

 Every time it's asked to, it performs a linear search through list L to find whether it contains x.

-88Application B:**
+**Application B:**

 Sort list L once before doing anything else (using mergeSort).
 Whenever it's asked to find x in L, it performs a binary search on L.

 1. If the application is asked to find x in L exactly one time, what is the worst case time complexity for Application A?
 **Answer**: O(n)

 2. If the application is asked to find x in L exactly one time, what is the worst case time complexity for Application B?
 **Answer**: O(n log n)

 3. If the application is asked to find x in L k times, what is the worst case time complexity for Application A?
 **Answer**: O(kn)

 4. If the application is asked to find x in L k times, what is the worst case time complexity for Application B?
 **Answer**: O(n log n + k log n)

 5. What value(s) of k would make Application A be faster (i.e., asymptotically grow slower than) Application B?
 **Answer**: k = 1
 **Explanation**: When k = 1, A's complexity is O(kn)=O(n), B's complexity is O(n log n + k log n) = O(n log n + log n)

-6.What value(s) of k would make Application A grow at the same rate as Application B?
+6. What value(s) of k would make Application A grow at the same rate as Application B?
 **Answer**: k = log n
 **Explanation**: When k = log n, A's complexity is O(kn)=O(n log n) and B's complexity is O(n log n + k log n) = O(n log n + log n log n). log n log n grows slower than n log n, so in this case B's complexity is O(n log n).